benjamincrozat/content/posts/laravel-pulse.md

 ## Install Laravel Pulse

-And that's where we stop for now. **Laravel Pulse will be released next week** and is not yet installable.
+And that's where we stop for now. **Laravel Pulse will be released soon** and is not yet installable.

 ## Set up Laravel Pulse